bashrc2/epicyon/manual/manual.md

 *Reminder* is a special type of calendar post, which is really just a direct message to yourself in the future.

 To create a calendar post from the main timeline, select the **New post** icon, then use the dropdown menu to select the scope of your post.
 Give your event a description and add a date and time.
 If you add a location this can either be a description or a geolocation link, such as a link to [openstreetmap](https://openstreetmap.org).

+Selecting the calendar icon from the main timeline will display your calendar events.
+It is possible to export them using the **iCalendar** icon at the bottom right to the screen.
+Calendar events are also available via [CalDav](https://en.wikipedia.org/wiki/CalDAV) using the URL https://yourdomain/calendars/yournickname
 # Moderation
 ## Instance level moderation
 ## Moderator screen